i9 Sports adds five new franchisees

 Jon Torine — Eastern and Central Monmouth County, NJ.
 Torine enjoyed a career as a strength and conditioning coach for the Buffalo Bills and the Indianapolis Colts and also worked with an organization to help current and retired NFL players transitioning to the next step in their lives.
 He founded his own coaching and consulting business in 2012.
 Torine is also a Sports Safety Program Educator for the Hospital for Special Surgery, where they deliver programs and workshops for the PE and youth sports world on injury prevention and movement.

 Matt Sanders — East Pierce, South King counties, WA.
 Before owning an i9 Sports franchise, Sanders taught high school history and coached football and basketball in Austin, Texas.
-After a year of teaching and coaching basketball in Shanghai, China, Sanders and his wife returned to Texas, where he became an airline pilot.
-“Being a pilot allows ample time off and has allowed me to return to pursue my passion in sports and working with the young people in our communities,” says Sanders, who has served as a Court Appointed Special Advocate for children in the foster system and has participated in volunteer reading groups and a mentor program in his daughters’ school for the past few years as well.
+After a year of teaching and coaching basketball in Shanghai, China, Sanders and his wife returned to Texas. “i9 Sports has allowed me to pursue my passion in sports and working with the young people in our communities,” says Sanders, who has served as a Court Appointed Special Advocate for children in the foster system and has participated in volunteer reading groups and a mentor program in his daughters’ school for the past few years as well.

 A sports franchise with unique purpose

 i9 Sports is a different kind of youth sports franchise that stands out from the pack.
 We focus on fun for the kids and convenience for the parents, with all practices and games held on the same day.
 Our simple, scalable business model offers something equally enticing to franchise buyers, with a proven track record for entrepreneurs to run their own business while doing something they love.